Thunder Canyon Conservation Easement

 By accepting this easement, The Frontera Land Alliance took on the responsibility to monitor and defend the conservation values of Thunder Canyon.
 It’s not something to be undertaken lightly, but we were able to do so at no expense to the taxpayers or the members of the PID thanks to very generous donations from El Paso Electric Company and Texas Gas Service.
 We’d like to express our deep appreciation to both companies for underwriting this project and giving us the means to move forward with it.

-We also wish to offer special thanks to City Representative Ann Morgan Lilly for facilitating the process and giving our board another opportunity to fulfill Frontera’s public benefit mission.
+We also wish to offer special thanks to then-City Representative Ann Morgan Lilly for facilitating the process and giving our board yet another opportunity to fulfill Frontera’s public benefit mission.